hphelion/documentation/devplatform/workbook/messaging/messaging.java.md

 2. The [Helion command-line interface](/als/v1/user/client/) (CLI) must be installed.
 3. You must have access to the web-based [Helion Management console](/als/v1/user/client/).

+##RabbitMQ

 If the RabbitMQ service is not enabled on your cluster, or if you are not sure, follow these steps:

-- Go to the Administrative console for your ALS cluster (e.g. *https://api.xx.xx.xx.xx.xip.io*); substitute your own cluster’s link).
+- Go to the Administrative console for your ALS cluster. (e.g. *https://api.xx.xx.xx.xx.xip.io*);  substitute your own cluster’s link)
 - On the **Admin** tab, click **Cluster**.
 - Click the **Settings** icon (a gear icon in the upper right corner)
-- Both the **Rabbit** and **Rabbit3** check boxes should be checked.
+- Both of the **Rabbit** and **Rabbit3** check boxes should be checked.
 If they are not, check them.
 - Click **Save**.

-**NOTE:** If an application needs increased message throughput and/or increased availability beyond the single instance, unmanaged RabbitMQ service provided by ALS, please follow these instructions to [create and manage a RabbitMQ cluster](/helion/devplatform/messageservice/) in the Messaging Service, and link that instance to your ALS cluster.
+**Note**: If an application needs increased message throughput and/or increased availability beyond the single-instance, unmanaged RabbitMQ service provided by ALS, please follow [these instructions](/helion/devplatform/messageservice) to create and manage a RabbitMQ cluster in the Messaging Service and link that instance to your ALS cluster.

 ###JDK
 In order to install other perquisites such as Maven you have to have the Java Development Kit (JDK) installed.
 The JDK can be installed with the following command in a Mac/UNIX environment: